holderbp/nlme_mcmc/README.md

 4. Create subdirectories within the new project directory: `plots`, `output`, `logfiles`, and `data`.
 Place the raw project data file within `data`.

 5. Edit the `data` module:
-    * Set `project_name` to \<*projectname*\>
-    * Specify the filename for import in `data_file`
+    * Within `Parameters`, set the `project_name` to \<*projectname*\> and specify the filename for import in `data_file`.
+    * Within `Data Handling`, specify:
-    * Identify the list of data-sets simulated by each evolve-model and its inverse mapping (the evolve-model that creates the simulation that is compared to a data-set) by editing the `data_sets` and `evolve_model` dictionaries within the `Data Handling` section.
+        - `data_sets`: the list of data-sets (names to be specified in the next step) that are simulated by each evolve-model (names to be specified in the evolve-model module), and
+        - `evolve_model`: the inverse mapping to `data_sets`, i.e., the evolve-model whose simulation is to be compared to a particular data-set.
       These mappings allow for the data to be compared to the model within the likelihood function, for a very general collection of data sets and models.
     * Within the `prep_data()` method, manage the import of the raw data file into a dataframe of standard form, and define multiple `data_analysis_subproject`(s):
         - Adjust the import of the raw data file creating a dataframe with these columns: `['indiv', 'data_set', 'x_data_type', 'X', 'y_data_type', 'Y']`.
         - Assign descriptive labels for each data set in the `'data_set'` column.